Noviat/noviat-apps/account_tax_constraints/README.rst

 Account Tax constraints
 =======================

-This module prohibits the removal of a tax when this tax has been set on product records or used in Journal Items.
+This module prohibits

+- the removal of a tax when this tax has been set on product records.
+- the removal of a tax when this tax has been set on accounting entries.
+- the removal of a general account when this account has been set on a tax object